John of the Cross: Editions of his works

 His writings were first published in 1618 by Diego de Salablanca.
 The numerical divisions in the work, still used by modern editions of the text, were introduced by Salablanca (they were not in John's original writings) to help make the work more manageable for the reader.
-This edition does not contain the Spiritual Canticle however, and also omits or adapts certain passages, perhaps for fear of falling foul of the Inquisition.
+This edition does not contain the Spiritual Canticle, however, and also omits or adapts certain passages, perhaps for fear of falling foul of the Inquisition.

 The Spiritual Canticle was first included in the 1630 edition, produced by Fray Jeronimo de San José, at Madrid.
 This edition was largely followed by later editors, although editions in the seventeenth and eighteenth centuries gradually included a few more poems and letters.

 The first French edition was published in Paris in 1622, and the first Castilian edition in 1627 in Brussels.

-A critical edition of St John of the Cross's work in English was published by E. Allison Peers in 1935.
+A critical edition of John's works in English was published by E. Allison Peers in 1935.

 Intellectual influences

 The influences on John's writing are subject to an ongoing debate.
 It is widely acknowledged that at Salamanca university there would have existed a range of intellectual positions.
 In John's time they included the influences of Thomas Aquinas, of Scotus and of Durandus.
 It is often assumed that John would have absorbed the thought of Aquinas, to explain the scholastic framework of his writings.

 However, the belief that John was taught at both the Carmelite College of San Andrès and at the University of Salamanca has been challenged.
 Bezares calls into question whether John even studied theology at the University of Salamanca.
 The philosophy courses John probably took in logic, natural and moral philosophy, can be reconstructed, but Bezares argues that John in fact abandoned his studies at Salamanca in 1568 to join Teresa, rather than graduating.
-In the first biography of John, published in 1628, it is claimed, on the basis of information from John's fellow students, that he in 1567 made a special study of mystical writers, in particular of Pseudo-Dionysius and Pope Gregory I.

-There is little consensus from John's early years or potential influences.
+In the first biography of John, published in 1628, it is claimed, on the basis of information from John's fellow students, that he in 1567 made a special study of mystical writers, in particular of Pseudo-Dionysius and Pope Gregory I. There is little consensus from John's early years or potential influences.

 Scripture

 John was influenced heavily by the Bible.
 Scriptural images are common in both his poems and prose.
 In total, there are 1,583 explicit and 115 implicit quotations from the Bible in his works.
-The influence of the Song of Songs on John's Spiritual Canticle has often been noted, both in terms of the structure of the poem, with its dialogue between two lovers, the account of their difficulties in meeting each other and the "offstage chorus" that comments on the action, and also in terms of the imagery for example, of pomegranates, wine cellar, turtle dove and lilies, which echoes that of the Song of Songs.
+The influence of the Song of Songs on John's Spiritual Canticle has often been noted, both in terms of the structure of the poem, with its dialogue between two lovers, the account of their difficulties in meeting each other and the "offstage chorus" that comments on the action, and also in terms of the imagery, for example, of pomegranates, wine cellar, turtle dove and lilies, which echoes that of the Song of Songs.

 In addition, John shows at occasional points the influence of the Divine Office.
 This demonstrates how John, steeped in the language and rituals of the Church, drew at times on the phrases and language here.